wellcomecollection/docs/rfcs/034-location_location_location/README.md

     This heuristic allows us to create locations in our controlled type for **99.87% of all holdings**.
     </details>

-*   We will add optional `"shelfLocation"` and `"shelfmark"` fields to the PhysicalLocation model.
+*   We will add an optional `"shelfMark"` field to the PhysicalLocation model.

-    These will only be populated if the locationType is `OpenShelves`.
-    The shelfLocation will be drawn from the location name in Sierra (e.g. "History of Medicine").
+    We will reuse the `"label"` field for the shelf location.

-    The shelfmark will be drawn from the callNumber field in Sierra (e.g. "/HIS").
+    The shelfmark will be drawn from the *callNumber* field in Sierra (e.g. "/HIS").

-    For item records, these will be populated from the *location.name* and *callNumber* fields from the Sierra API response, respectively.
+    The label will be drawn from the *location.name* in Sierra (e.g. "History of Medicine").
     This gives us a good initial implementation, and we can refine it later if necessary.

-    For holdings records, only the `"shelfLocation"` will be populated.
+    For holdings records, only the `"label"` will be populated.
     The holdings records don't have enough information to populate a shelfMark.

-    In these cases, we will concatenate the shelfLocation and shelfmark to create the `"label"`.
+    For now, this will be populated on all "PhysicalLocation" records, including ClosedStores.
+    We may choose to remove it from some locations later, after appropriate discussions with Collections Information to ensure the API still includes all the identifiers and information required by users.

     <details>
       <summary>Examples of the proposed output</summary>